While many vegetables in the cucurbit family are easy to grow (I’m looking at you zucchini), cucumbers tend to be a little more finicky.

 1. Choose a sunny location

-Cucumbers are big on sun, so look for areas that get at least 8 hours of direct light each day.
+Cucumbers are big on sunlight, so look for areas that get at least 8 hours of direct sunlight each day.

 Most varieties are heat tolerant, so a bright, sunny, south-facing wall generally works well.
 But also consider how easy it will be to water and harvest in that location.

 Also, consider your trellis options for each possible location.
 Vining cucs require a large trellis–up to 8 feet high–or a lot of room to spread out along the ground.
 Bushy cucumbers, on the other hand, will only need a few feet to spread their leaves.